mesos/storm/README.md

 A custom image could be built from the onbuild tagged docker image.
 It is based on the dockerfile ``onbuild/Dockerfile``

+Images are also published to Docker Hub under the image `mesosphere/storm-mesos` at <https://hub.docker.com/r/mesosphere/storm-mesos/>.

 # Running Storm on Mesos
 Along with the Mesos master and Mesos cluster, you'll need to run the Storm master as well.
 Launch Nimbus with this command: